ivokwee/100-prisoners/README.md

 # 100-Prisoners Problem

-Simulation of the 100 prisoners problem in R.
+Simulation of the 100 prisoners problem in R. This R script implements the "follow-the-box" strategy, shows the linked boxes as a graph and computes the probability distribution of the maximum cycle length.

 The 100 prisoners problem is a mathematical problem in probability theory and combinatorics.
 In this problem, 100 numbered prisoners